Los Angeles pass and card

 - in general if you don't have a defined itinerary and no clear ideas about what to see, or conversely have well defined N number of attractions

-If this is your first time visiting Los Angeles, and you are staying in the city at least 3 days, I would not consider the Los Angeles Explorer Pass.
-In fact, in this case I would opt for the All-Inclusive Pass, which is definitely more comprehensive, richer and adaptable to more classic sightseeing itineraries.
+If this is your first time visiting Los Angeles and you’re staying in the city for at least three days, I wouldn’t recommend the Essentials Pass.
+In that case, I’d opt for the All-Inclusive Pass, which is much more comprehensive, offers more options, and is better suited to the most popular tourist itineraries.

-Purchase the Los Angeles Explorer PassWhere to buy it
+Buy the Los Angeles Essentials PassWhere to buy it

-Once purchased, everything you need to visit the attractions will come to you via email, and you can use the official GoCity app to upload your pass and have it available at all times, with information about each attraction.
+Once purchased, everything you need to visit the attractions will be sent to you via email, and you can use the official GoCity app to load your pass so it’s always available, along with information about each attraction.

-The Los Angeles Explorer Pass is valid for 12 months from the date of purchase.
-So, once purchased, you can activate it within one year.
+The Los Angeles Essentials Pass is valid for 12 months from the date of purchase.
+This means that once you’ve purchased it, you have one year to activate it.

-Once activated (by entering the first attraction you choose), you have 30 days to complete other visits, then it expires.
+Once activated (by entering your first chosen attraction), you have 30 days to complete your remaining visits; after that, it expires.

-The Los Angeles Explorer Pass is refundable only if not activated, within 30 days of purchase.
+The Los Angeles Essentials Pass is refundable only if it has not been activated, within 30 days of purchase.

-Exceeding 30 days it is not refundable, but you always have the 12 months (11 remaining) to use / surrender it.
+After 30 days, it is non-refundable, but you still have 12 months (11 remaining) to use it or transfer it to someone else.

 CityPASS Los Angeles

-The fact that it has 4 attractions that can be visited (the number is fixed, only the choice of what to see can change) suggests that CityPASS is designed for short stays, and/or with the intention of a very contained itinerary.
+The fact that it includes four attractions to visit (the number is fixed; only the specific attractions you choose can change) suggests that the CityPASS is designed for short stays and/or for those who prefer a very compact itinerary.

-CityPass Los Angeles is a 4-attraction card, "combined" in the following way: 1 TOP attraction (to be chosen right away from 3 options) + 3 attractions of my choice from a list of 7 (no need to choose which ones right away, I can do that on the spot).
+CityPass is a 4-attraction card, "combined" in the following way: 1 TOP attraction (to be chosen right away from 3 options) + 3 attractions of my choice from a list of 7 (no need to choose which ones right away, I can do that on site).

 Since it activates, with the visit to the first attraction I have 9 days to visit all the others included in the pass.